PlagueHO/CosmosDB/docs/New-CosmosDbAuthorizationToken.md

 PS C:\> $token = New-CosmosDbAuthorizationToken -Key $Key -KeyType master -Method Get -ResourceType 'dbs' -ResourceId 'dbs/mydatabase' -Date ($dttoken)
 ```

-Generate a CosmosDB authorization token using a master key $Key
+Generate a Cosmos DB authorization token using a master key $Key
 for issuing a 'Get' request on the dbs (database) 'mydatabase'.

 ## PARAMETERS

 ### -Key

-The key to be used to access this CosmosDB.
+The key to be used to access this Cosmos DB.

 ```yaml
 Type: SecureString